yuyu2172/image-labelling-tool/README.md

 The original originals are Geoffrey French, Dr. M. Fisher and Dr. M. Mackiewicz at University of East Anglia.

 The code is modified to work better with SLIC initialization.
+Also, this repository provides a complete example to train an object detection model with annotated data.

 ## Installation
 ```